 What is Offshore Banking?

-The broad definition of an Offshore bank is that of a bank that is located in a jurisdiction or country that is different from the jurisdiction or country that the depositor or investor resides.
-One of the many benefits of holding an Offshore banking account is that they are usually located in tax havens that provide substantial asset protection and confidentiality benefits to the bank account holder.
-These jurisdictions also often allow for a relaxation of restrictions with respect to the types of offshore banking accounts available to depositors or investors, and how then can be manipulated.
-This amounts to decreased regulation.
-The more popular offshore jurisdictions often provide a substantial decrease in tax liability, whereas those in some countries, such as the US are generally taxed on worldwide income.
-For our purposes here we will focus only on those proven to provide quantifiable benefits as outlined above.
-These Offshore banks can be located in actual island-states such as the Caymans or Channel Islands, or in landlocked countries such as Switzerland–because Switzerland has been a tax haven for over a hundred years – and longer than the island nations.
-There has been much chatter regarding the privacy of Swiss banks.
-You’ll notice, however, the only Swiss banks that have had issues are those banks with branches located outside of Switzerland.
-Those with purely Swiss locations continue to maintain strong privacy.
+The broad definition of an Offshore bank is a bank located in a jurisdiction or country that is different from the jurisdiction or country that the depositor or investor resides.
+One of the many benefits of holding an Offshore banking account is that they are usually located in tax havens.
+Plus, they have laws that provide substantial asset protection and confidentiality benefits to the bank account holder.
+These jurisdictions also often allow for a relaxation of restrictions with respect to the types of offshore banking accounts.

 Where to Establish Your Offshore Account?